Britons start sex young and experiment into old age

 GLOBAL TREND

-They also drew on similar surveys conducted in 1990 and 2000, making them among the biggest and most comprehensive examinations of sexual behavior undertaken in a single country.
+They also drew on similar surveys conducted in 1990 and 2000, making them among the biggest and most comprehensive examinations of sexual behaviour undertaken in a single country.

 Around 57 percent of men aged between 65 and 74 said they had had vaginal sex within the past year, with 30 percent reporting having had oral sex and 3 percent having had anal sex.